What is Low-Level Access?

-Low-level access refers to mobile elevated work platforms (MEWPs) that typically have a lift height between 8 and 14 feet.
-In the construction industry, 19 foot scissor lifts are considered the standard indoor work platform.
-We've selected 7 primary reasons you should consider using low-level access lifts on your next construction project.
+Low-level access refers to mobile elevating work platforms that typically have a lift height between 8-14 ft.
+In the construction industry, 19 ft scissor lifts are considered to be the standard indoor work platform.
+However, there are many applications where compact scissor lifts may be better suited for the job.
+We've compiled seven reasons why low-level access lifts belong on your next jobsite.

 90% of jobs typically reserved for 19 ft scissor lifts could be completed with low-level access lifts.
 Just because a lift can extend higher, doesn't mean it's better suited for the job at hand.
 Examine your jobsite and check the working heights you'll need to access.
 There's a good chance you won't need a working height over 20 ft.
 By eliminating unnecessary lift height, low-level scissor lifts can gain access to tighter work areas, increasing efficiency and productivity so your crew can get more done.